Experience Modifications

 • Add the Content Edits modification

 • Click to enter the visual editor in a new tab.
-Once there, click the icons on the top left to select text, images, and other page elements that you wish to change.
+Once you're there, click the icons on the top left to select text, images, and other page elements that you wish to change.

 • Read more about editing site images here